Coding for Wammu and Gammu

 We currently use Git as a version control system.
 It allows you create own local branch, develop the code and then submit us patches or merge request for the changes.

-The Git repositories are being hosted on Gitorious service, having there Wammu and Gammu projects.
+The Git repositories are being hosted on Github service, in the Gammu project.
 You can browse the code on their site or just clone the repository and investigate it locally.
 To clone Wammu and Gammu sources, use following commands:

 # For Wammu sources: